nollenr/AZURE-Terraform-CRDB-Multi-Region/README.md

 ## terraform.tfvars and vars.tf
 Be careful in choosing values for variables in the `teffaform.tfvars` and `vars.tf` files.
-They must conform to Azure naming standards or values.
+They must conform to Azure naming standards and be valid values for the types of objects being created.
 No checking is performed on the inputs.

 # Appendix

 ## Making Sense of the TLS Certs Used in This HCL
+There are a lot of TLS objects (see [tls HCL file](tls.tf) ).
+To help make sense of the objects and how they are used in CRDB and VM formation, I created this chart to help -- maybe it does, maybe it doesn't.
 | Variable | CRDB  Name| TLS | TLS Name | Note |
 | ------   | ----      | --- | -------- | ---- |
 | tls_private_key | ca.key | tls_private_key.crdb_ca_keys.private_key_pem | TLS Private Key PEM| |